Housebuilder Partnerships

 The process will comprise:

-1. An Expressions of Interest submission whereby the housebuilder will submit proposal(s) to the LDA to be assessed in accordance with the Evaluation Criteria (see below).
-The LDA will then prepare a shortlist of preferred opportunities, which in the opinion of the LDA are deemed to meet the criteria.
-The LDA will consult with the relevant local authority in relation to proposals.
+1. An EOI submission whereby the Housebuilder will submit proposal(s) to the LDA to be assessed in accordance with the Evaluation Criteria (see number 3 below).
+The LDA will then prepare a shortlist of the preferred proposals, which in the opinion of the LDA are deemed to meet the criteria.
+The LDA will consult with the relevant Local Authority in relation to the proposals.

-2. Following the completion of proposal shortlisting, proposers will be contacted to enable more detailed due diligence to be undertaken in conjunction with commercial negotiation, with a view to completing contracts for the delivery and forward purchase of the homes by the LDA.
+2. Following the completion of the shortlisting of the proposals, Housebuilders will be contacted to enable more detailed due diligence to be undertaken in conjunction with commercial negotiation, with a view to completing contracts for the delivery of the homes to the LDA.

 3. Evaluation Criteria

-• Delivery cost per unit / per square meter: The LDA will seek value for money.
+• Delivery cost per apartment/ per square meter / per bed: The LDA will seek value for money.
 Cost to the LDA will be a significant factor affecting the ranking of projects.

-• Residential Density: Supporting higher density units that may not be otherwise delivered is a key focus of the process.
+• Residential Density: Supporting higher density apartments that may not otherwise be delivered is a key focus of the process.

-• Delivery Timelines: The homes must have already received planning permission and should be capable of commencing construction / delivery in the near term Sites that have been partially activated or commenced will also be considered.
+• Delivery Timelines: The homes must have already received a fully implementable planning permission grant and should be capable of commencing construction / delivery in the near term.
+Sites that have been partially activated or commenced will also be considered..

 • Proximity to Core Services and Amenities: The review process will look positively on public transport linkages, proximity to key employment areas, education facilities, public amenities, secure bicycle parking, storage, public and private green/open space.

-• Quality and Strategic Considerations: Design innovation will be considered positively, in addition to the integration response in terms of context location and unit mix within the wider scheme.
+• Quality and Strategic Considerations: Design innovation will be considered positively, in addition to the integration response in terms of context location and typology mix within the wider scheme.

-• Location: The primary target of the process is the activation of stalled / un-commenced higher density schemes in Dublin and Cork.
+• Location: The primary target of the process is the activation of stalled / un-commenced higher density schemes in Dublin, Cork, Galway, Limerick & Waterford

-• Scale: The project(s) will preferably be at a scale of at least 75 homes.
+• Scale: The project(s) will be at a scale of at least 100 homes.

-• Track Record: Homebuilders should have a track record of delivery and be able to demonstrate the ability to finance construction and completion of the subject homes, if an agreement is reached with the LDA.
+• Track Record: Homebuilders should have a track record of delivery, and be able to demonstrate the ability to finance construction and complete the subject homes, if an agreement is reached with the LDA.
+Post completion package available to the LDA including a standard 12-month Defects Liability Period, collateral warranties and LDI protections.

-• Sustainability: Consideration of sustainability within the design and also during the delivery process; use of metrics for management of carbon emissions, energy consumption, waste and water, climate risk.
+• Sustainability: Consideration of sustainability within the design and also during the delivery process; use of metrics for management of carbon emissions, energy consumption, waste and water, climate risk to align with EU sustainability and taxonomy guidelines.

 • Connections: No insurmountable service connections difficulties.